fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 <ul>
 	<li>Relatively simple to learn and write</li>
 	<li>Makes Infrastructure more Reliable: changes become idempotent, consistent, repeatable, and predictable</li>
-	<li>Idempotent: the outcome of applying the same configuration multiple times will always result in the same desired state.</li>
+	<li>Idempotent: if apply same configuration multiple times the results are always the same desired state.</li>
 	<li>Makes Infrastructure more Manageable</li>
 	<li>Reuse of code to deploy similar resources</li>
 	<li>Easily change and update existing infrastructure</li>
 	<li>Allows a user to turn a manual task into a simple, automated deployment</li>
 	<li>Allows recreate an application's infrastructure for disaster recovery scenarios</li>
 	<li>Allows infrastructure to be versioned</li>
-	<li>Provides configuration consistency and standardization among deployments</li>
 	<li>Creating a blueprint of your data center</li>
 </ul>